Discover Historical Attraction Of Istanbul

 Beylerbeyi Palace was used as a summer palace in the Ottoman period to host foreign statesmen.
 The palace, which was built by Sultan Abdulaziz in 1861, assumed the duty of a summer palace for the late Ottoman sultans and members of the dynasty.

-It is one of the top places to visit in Istanbul to see many important details such as marble craftsmanship in the palace, the furniture used, the unique view of the palace, and the incredible coolness it possesses even in hot weather.
+It is one of the top places to visit in Istanbul to see many important details such as the marble craftsmanship in the palace, the furniture used, the unique view of the palace, and the incredible coolness it possesses even in hot weather.
 It is even possible to go for breakfast in the palace garden.